-How to Care for Your Blue Topaz Jewelry
+How to Care for Your Blue Topaz Jewellery

-It’s easy to keep your blue topaz jewelry sparkling for generations.
+It’s easy to keep your blue topaz jewellery sparkling for generations.
 Soak it in warm, soapy water for a few minutes, then grab a soft-bristled toothbrush and give the stone a gentle scrub.
-For more information, read our guide on caring for your gemstone jewelry.
+For more information, read our guide on caring for your gemstone jewellery.

 Learn More About Gemstones

-Blue Topaz is just one of the many colorful gemstones we offer.
-Learn what gemstones say about you, or find another gemstone that suits you — whether it’s your birthstone, a gem in your favorite color, or a gemstone that holds special meaning for you or someone who’s special to you.
+Blue Topaz is just one of the many colourful gemstones we offer.
+Learn what gemstones say about you, or find another gemstone that suits you — whether it’s your birthstone, a gem in your favourite colour, or a gemstone that holds special meaning for you or someone who’s special to you.